Last Updated on March 23, 2023 by The Filtery

 Are Downy Unstopables Toxic to Dogs and Cats?

-Many consumers have reported some of the same symptoms listed above in their pets.
+Some consumers have reported some of the same symptoms listed above in their pets.
 If you notice your dog or cat experiencing things like rashes and sneezing, consider taking Downy Unstopables out of your laundry routine for at least a month to see if it makes a difference.

 If your pet actually ingests the beads, take them to the vet.
 Ingesting these beads could be much more toxic than smelling them and doing your laundry with them.